bestbuydevops/bbycaSRE/README.md

 # **Goals**

 - Containerized everything from the application (Node JS app) to the CI/CD tool (Jenkins)
-- Run a CI/CD pipeline using Jenkins (on docker) with Jenkins declarative pipeline
+- Run a CI/CD pipeline using Jenkins (on docker) with Jenkins declarative pipeline language
 - Run a single AWS EC2 (t2.small) instance hosting Jenkins and Node JS apps all on containers
-- Run Unit Tests for the NodeJS app on the CI to confirm code looks good before CD stage
+- Run Unit Tests for the Node JS app on the CI to confirm code looks good before build stage
 - Build locally, push to Docker Hub and Deploy (run) the Docker images of the Node JS app
-- Integrate CI/CD Jenkins declarative pipeline with Slack notifications
+- Integrate CI/CD Jenkins declarative pipeline with Slack notifications alerts
 - Create bash scripts to automate a successful and a fail CI/CD job for demonstration
-- Document the procedure on this PDF and also in the GitHub Repo
+- Document the procedure on this PDF and also in the GitHub Repo README.md
+- Create demo video of the CI/CD ([https://youtu.be/cfBJXfMzYnw](https://youtu.be/cfBJXfMzYnw))

 # **CI/CD Workflow**

  ![alt text](https://raw.githubusercontent.com/bestbuydevops/bbycaSRE/master/docs/Best%20Buy%20DevOps%20CICD%20Workflow%20-%20Samuel%20Baruffi.jpg)

-- The workflow is all built on Jenkins latest declarative pipeline ([https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline)), you can check the file Jenkinsfile to check all the code for this CICD pipeline
+- The workflow is all built on Jenkins latest declarative pipeline ([https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline)), you can check the **Jenkinsfile** to check all the code for this CICD pipeline
 - Every push to GitHub will trigger a build on CI/CD (via webhook to Jenkins)
-- The CI Unit Test runs on Mocha module and it just checks to see if the string of each environment is correct to the original file (provided by Best Buy)
+- The CI Unit Test runs on Mocha module and it just checks to see if the string of each environment is correct to the original strings
 - Everything is running on containers (even Jenkins Master)
-- Docker Build runs locally and if passes it is pushed to Docker hub ([https://hub.docker.com/r/bestbuydevops/bbycasre\_samuelbaruffi/](https://hub.docker.com/r/bestbuydevops/bbycasre_samuelbaruffi/))
+- Docker Build runs locally and if passes it is pushes to Docker hub repo ([https://hub.docker.com/r/bestbuydevops/bbycasre\_samuelbaruffi/](https://hub.docker.com/r/bestbuydevops/bbycasre_samuelbaruffi/))
-- The last step the CD runs 4 containers (one for each environment) with a unique port using the same Docker Image
+- The last step the CD runs 4 containers (one for each environment with unique ENV variable) with a unique port (using unique ENV variable) using the same Docker Image.
+Run **docker ps -a** to check
-- Jenkins Jobs talks to Slack to alert on start, deployment, success and fails
+- Jenkins Jobs talks to Slack to alert on start, deployment, success and/or fails